teemtee/testcloud/README.md

 : To provide disk number you want

+\--nic_number

+: To provide nic number you want

 There are several additional options that can be used to create a new Coreos instance using **testcloud**.